Joined the campaign: November 2016

 They held their first Connections Week in April 2017 where 25 volunteers spoke to 29 people on the street about their needs.
 Half of the people surveyed had been on the streets for at least a year and one had been homeless fifteen times.

-In response to the survey findings Torbay is now developing steps detailing how they will support individuals off the streets into permanent homes, including:
+In response to the survey findings, Torbay developed steps detailing how they will support individuals off the streets into permanent homes.
+These include:

-- Developing Housing First for those who have been sleeping rough
+- developing Housing First for those who have been sleeping rough; and

-- Using a single approach across Torbay no matter what organisation works with individuals.
+- using a single approach across Torbay no matter which organisation is working with an individual.